Scrivito/scrivito-neoletter-form-widgets/readme.md

 - Input type: Choose the input type for conditional selection including radio buttons or dropdowns.
 - Label: Set the label for the conditional container.
 - Alignment: Aligns the widget.
 Enabled only for radio buttons.
+Arrange items horizontally needs to be enabled.
 Not available for conditional dropdowns.
+- Arrange items horizontally: When enabled, all items will be displayed in a single row.
+(Radio buttons only.)
 - Conditions: Define conditions that determine which content is shown.
 - Field name: Define the field name for the conditional container.
 - Mandatory: Indicates whether the conditional container is required.